-No, the Radiology Technology program is a full-time 2-year program with daytime classes, laboratory, and clinical experiences.
+No, the Radiologic Technology program is a full-time 2-year program with daytime classes, laboratory, and clinical experiences.

 Can I transfer courses from other colleges/universities?

 Prerequisites and general education courses with a grade of C or better are transferable provided the course is consistent with one of our offerings.
-Students who have successfully completed radiologic technology courses with a grade of C or better within the past year in a JRCERT accredited radiologic technology program may transfer to the second (fall) or third (spring) term of the Rad Tech course sequence.
-Transfer of credits from another radiologic technology program cannot be assured and must be approved by the AACC program department chair.
+Students who have successfully completed radiologic technology courses with a grade of C or better within the past year in a JRCERT accredited radiologic technology program may transfer to the third (spring) or fourth (summer) term of the Rad Tech course sequence.
+Transfer of credits from another radiologic technology program cannot be assured; students seeking to transfer must contact the AACC program department chair.